learn-co-curriculum/java-this-reference/README.md

    debugger has stopped at the next line of code `snoopy.giveTreat();`.
    ![fido givetreat method returned](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/fido_givetreat_complete.png)

-6. Press "Step Into" to execute `snoopy.giveTreat()` and stop at the first line in the method.
+6. Press step-into to execute `snoopy.giveTreat()` and stop at the first line in the method.
 The variable `this` points at the same object as `snoopy`:
    ![debugger this snoopy](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_snoopy.png)

    Step twice to execute the two assignment statements.
 The object referenced by `this` is updated:
    ![snoopy debug update state](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_snoopy2.png)

-7. Press "Step Into" to return to the `main` method.
+7. Step again to return to the `main` method.
-8. Continue to press "Step Into" to execute the remaining method calls in the `main` method.
+8. Continue to press step-into to execute the remaining method calls in the `main` method.
    Observe how  the implicit parameter `this` is assigned to the invocation object in each call to `giveBath` and `toString` (implicitly called in the print statement).
 Notice
     the static method `bark` does not have a `this` reference when called.